Council of State (Belgium): Organisation

 The judges themselves elect their Presidents.
 Chamber Presidents are elected from those judges who are at least three years on the bench, Presidents and the First President are elected from judges at least eleven years with the Council of State of which at least five years as a judge.

 The aforementioned judges are appointed for life by the King out of a list containing three names nominated by the Council of State itself.
 If the nominating list was made unanimous by the Council of State, the person topping the list will be appointed unless the minister of the interior vetoes the appointment because the conditions of the law are not met.
-If the minister accepts these nominations then he/she proceeds to notify the Belgian Senate and the Belgian Chamber of People's Representatives, which can refuse the nominations if they consider the number of former auditeurs to have grown to large.
+If the minister accepts these nominations then he/she proceeds to notify the Belgian Senate and the Belgian Chamber of People's Representatives, which can refuse the nominations if they consider the number of former auditeurs to have grown too large.
 In this case the Council of State drafts a new list.
-If the list with nominations by the Council was not unanimous then the Chamber or Senate can draft a new list containing three names, the King will proceed to appoint one of the candidates from these two lists.
+If the list with nominations by the Council was not unanimous then the Chamber or Senate can draft a new list containing three names; the King will proceed to appoint one of the candidates from these two lists.

 In order to become a judge on the Council of State the following conditions must be met: